About St George’s College

 St. George’s College is the Anglican pilgrimage centre in Jerusalem welcoming people as pilgrims from all around the world.
-The College is part of the complex that includes the Cathedral Church of St. George the Martyr, St George’s School, the St. George’s Cathedral Pilgrim Guesthouse, and the offices of the Anglican Archbishop in Jerusalem.
+The College is part of the complex that includes the Cathedral Church of St. George the Martyr, the Pilgrim Guest House, and the offices of the Diocese of Jerusalem.

-- Local – as a mission agency of the Episcopal Diocese of Jerusalem we bear witness to Christ in the Holy Land.
+- Local – as a mission institution of the Episcopal Diocese of Jerusalem we bear witness to Christ in the Holy Land

-- Global – we offer opportunities for pilgrimage, reconciliation, research and spiritual formation within the Anglican Communion, reaching other churches as well
+- Global – we offer opportunities for pilgrimage, interfaith encounter, reconciliation, research and spiritual formation within the Anglican Communion, reaching other churches as well